hpalmete/dilbert-tools/README.txt

 What else do I need?
 If you're not using the Windows EXEs*, you need Python 2.5 and the Python Imaging Module (PIL).
+NOTE:  Python 3.x will probably NOT WORK!
+Use Python 2.5 or 2.6 (untested) instead.

-* If you want to MAKE the EXE files, you will need Python and PIL.
-(See below.)
+(* If you want to MAKE the EXE files, you will need Python and PIL.
+(See below.))

 If you're on Ubuntu, you can install them using:
  $ sudo apt-get install python python-imaging